CSCI-2349-F23/ps2/README.md

 The first step is to take a tutorial.
 Unless you are already very proficient in one of these editors, you should try out the tutorial.
 I even learned a few things when I tried it myself today.

 * **emacs** has a tutorial built into it, which is how I learned emacs when I was your age!
-Launch emacs by typing `emacs1` at the command line when you log into `cslab`.
+Launch emacs by typing `emacs` at the command line when you log into `cslab`.
 Then type `Ctr-h t`.
 (Hold down the control key and type `h`.
 Then type `t`.) *Pro-tip: On a Mac, go to Terminal->Settings/Preferences->Profiles->Keyboard, and check "Use Option as Meta key" so that you don't need to use the `esc` key for Meta.*

 * **vim** also has a tutorial installed on most linux distributions, including `cslab`.
 You can run it by typing `vimtutor` after you log in. *Pro-tip: You can use the arrow keys to move around a file, even though they teach you to use `h, l, j, k`.*